obiwanjacobi/Zsharp/docs/modules/assembly.md

 No control over naming (namespace and resource name)!
 Have a compile-time function for this? `#embedFile("image1.jpg", "namespace.resourceName")` or have an `#embed` pragma?

+Doing this in a module file could indicate a different scope/nesting and perhaps use the module's name as a namespace.

 How about string/int resources?